publiclab/plots2/doc/CHECKINS.md

 - Check-ins have a <em>theme</em>.
 Select any theme that interests you to guide the general flow of responces from the communtiy.

 - Add anything else you'd like.

-Discovered a new technology you'd like to share?
-Found an interesting article about open source?
-Have any questions?
+  - Discovered a new technology you'd like to share?

+  - Found an interesting article about open source?

+  - Have any questions?

+  - Troubleshot any issues that the rest of the community can learn from?

 - Include sections from the last post that make sense to carry over - if you need additional guidance reference past check-ins.